nagilson/pdf-marker/README.md

 Build using MSVC2017 and not MinGW.
 If you didn't add MSVC during installation, open the QT Maintenance Tool and then add the component.

+* When I build the program, I am missing files?
+Go to Projects (on the left toolbar in Qt Creator) and go to Build and uncheck Shadow build.)

+* The PDF Viewer disappears when I use my tablet near it?
+Try updating your Tablet Drivers!
+Use the link provided above.